mrtngamper/IEGUI/Documentation/README.md

     - Help
         - About <br /><br />

-  Under the Menu Bar should be a miniature version of an opened image its file name.
+  Under the Menu Bar a miniature version of an opened image should be displayed beside its file name.
   It should be possible to drag and drop other files into this area.
-  The most important element of this view should be a List View containing the names and example images of different enhance methods.
-On click a Setting View should replace the List View. <br /><br />
+  The most important element of this view will be a List View containing the names and example images of different enhance methods.
+On-click a Setting View should replace the List View. <br /><br />
    <p align="center">
       <img src="Images/MainView.png" width="80%" title="hover text">
     </p>

 - #### Setting View
-  The Setting View should provide detailed information about a selected image enhance method and an option to return to the Main View.
+  The Setting View should provide detailed information about a selected image-enhance method and the option to return to the Main View.
   The methods description and examples should be contained in a List View.
   At the bottom or the top of this List View a method specific field for options should be displayed.
-  At the bottom of the whole View a button should be provided to start the enhance process.<br /><br />
+  At the bottom of the whole View a button should be provided to start the enhancement process.<br /><br />
    <p align="center">
       <img src="Images/SettingView.png" width="80%" title="hover text">
     </p>

 - #### Loading View
   The Loading View should be displayed while calculating the output image.
-It should mostly provide a graphical indication, that the enhancement process is running.
+It should first and foremost provide a graphical indication, that the enhancement process is running.
 The implementation is free to the responsible team member.